-As of January 1, 2019, DropCar had accrued approximately \$32,000 for the settlement of multiple employment disputes.
-As of December 31, 2021 and 2020, approximately \$3,500 remained accrued as accounts payable and accrued expenses for the settlement of the final remaining employment dispute.
+As of January 1, 2019, DropCar had accrued approximately \$232,000 for the settlement of multiple employment disputes.
+As of December 31, 2021 the accrual balance was \$3,500, as of December 31, 2022 the remainder has been paid.

 On March 23, 2018, DropCar was made aware of an audit being conducted by the New York State Department of Labor ("DOL") regarding a claim filed by an employee.
 The DOL is investigating whether DropCar properly paid overtime for which DropCar has raised several defenses.
 In addition, the DOL is conducting its audit to determine whether the Company owes spread of hours pay (an hour's pay for each day an employee worked or was scheduled for a period over ten hours in a day).
 Management believes the case has no merit.